ManuelPeh76/Website-Downloader/readme.md

 - **Manifest.json support**:<br> Automatic detection and download of all icons, start URLs, and splash screens referenced in the manifest.
 - **History for input fields**:<br> Convenient, persistent history for the `URL` and `Target Folder` text fields, keyboard navigation.
 - **Better asset detection**:<br> Meta tags, srcset, link tags, etc. are now fully considered.
-- **Fine-grained logging options**: Progress, errors, and sitemap can be enabled/disabled.
+- **Fine-grained logging options**:<br> Progress, errors, and sitemap can be enabled/disabled.
-- **Multiplatform GUI:** Electron frontend with theme switcher, tooltips, automatic settings saving function, and history.
+- **Multiplatform GUI**:<br> Electron frontend with theme switcher, tooltips, automatic saving function for settings and history.

 <a name="details"></a>
 # 🔎 Technical Details
 - Uses **Node.js** as backend and **Electron** as frontend
 - Uses **Puppeteer** for true browser rendering (which is also one way to recognize dynamic content)
 - **JSZip** for ZIP export
-- **NTSuspend** provides an easy way to pause/resume the execution of scripts on windows machines
+- **NTSuspend** provides an easy way to pause/resume the execution of node scripts on windows machines

 <a name="notes"></a>
 # 🗺️ Notes